 According to NARIC, this degree demonstrates elements of both an Ordinary and Honours degree, but will not necessarily be directly comparable to one of these degree types.
 Therefore, you are required to submit a copy of your degree transcripts with your application for further consideration.

 Can I apply if I live overseas?

-To be eligible for the scholarship you must qualify as a home student, be eligible to draw a tuition fee loan from the Student Loans Company and meet the bursary eligibility criteria set out in the National College for Teaching and Leadership (NCTL) bursary guidance.
+To be eligible for the scholarship you must qualify as a home student, be eligible to draw a tuition fee loan from the Student Loans Company and meet the bursary eligibility criteria set out in the Department for Education (DfE) bursary guidance.
 A home student is one that is eligible for the provision of UK student support, more information can be found at Gov.UK.

 I’ve responded ‘no’ to the question that asks if I’m an EU National and/or if I’ve been a resident in the EU in the past three years.
 Am I eligible?

 Depending on your circumstances you may be eligible.
 You will need to demonstrate how you qualify as a home student for the purpose of paying tuition fees by your training provider.
 One way of doing this is by having been resident in the UK, European Economic Area (EEA) or Switzerland for the past three years and having the right to live in the UK or EEA without any visa restrictions.
 If you are still unsure, contact the Students Loans Company, to find out if you are eligible for a student loan.
 This confirmation is needed before submitting your application.